futzu/SCTE35_threefive/speedtest.md

         stream.Decode(arg)            // 9
 }                                     // 10  lines
 ```
 * We grep 'SapType' because it appears in every SCTE-35 Cue, and only once, so we can count the nunmber of cues detected.
+*  'SapType' is proper Go var naming.

 ---